ubuntu/ubuntu-project-docs/docs/howto/common-issues.rst

    verification comments saying "it works for me" which quite reasonably didn't follow the Test Plan, and we need to differentiate the same cases so please avoid ambiguity.
--  Verification used packages from outside the archive (eg. a local build or PPA).
+-  Verification used packages from outside the archive (e.g. a local build or PPA).

 Release